gbauso/GoadTest/README.md

 # GoadTest
-GoadTest is a cross-platform cli tool that runs can be used in various ways to loadtest an application
+GoadTest is a cross-platform load-testing cli tool